FORT COLLINS — Colorado State University will confer degrees on more than 4,000 graduates at Spring 2017 commencement ceremonies May 12-14.

 Crouch has enjoyed an eclectic career spanning aerospace general management, strategy and business development; technology startup executive management and venture finance; space mission development and systems engineering, and heavy construction management.He was also honored to graduate from Rocky Mountain High School in Fort Collins in Moby Arena.

 Crouch, who holds a B.S. degree in mechanical engineering and an M.S. in mechanical engineering with an engineering management concentration, both from Colorado State Universit., is chairman emeritus and a member of the Walter Scott, Jr. College of Engineering Dean’s Advisory Board, and a member of the CSU College of Business Global Leadership Council.
 He served on the Executive Committee of the Board of Directors of the Colorado Cleantech Industry Association, and is a former member of the Board of Directors of Vexcel Corporation.

-will deliver the commencement address at the ceremony at in the Lory Student Center Grand Ballroom.
+Mary Cleave will deliver the commencement address at the College of Natural Sciences ceremony at 8 a.m., May 13, in the Lory Student Center Grand Ballroom.

 Mary L. Cleave, Ph.D., P.E., is a former NASA astronaut and administrator who graduated from Colorado State University’s College of Natural Sciences with a bachelor’s degree in biological science (1969).

 As an astronaut, Cleave flew on two Space Shuttle Atlantis flights as a mission specialist.
 In her first flight, in 1985, she helped deploy communications satellites, completed two space walks, and performed numerous experiments.
 During her second flight, in 1989, she helped launch Magellan, which went on to map more than 95 percent of Venus’ surface.